oist/optinist/docs/tutorials.md

 ### Additional information on WORKFLOW

-##### setting OPTINIST_DIR
+##### setting studio_DIR
-The file assigning the OPTINIST_DIR is optinist/optinist/api/dir_path.py.
-Change line for OPTINIST_DIR, INPUT_DIR, and OUTPUT_DIR according to your demand.
+The file assigning the studio_DIR is studio/studio/api/dir_path.py.
+Change line for studio_DIR, INPUT_DIR, and OUTPUT_DIR according to your demand.
 Changing dir_path.py may also be necessary when running the pipeline on your cluster computers.
-Also, you can quickly change OPTINIST_DIR by changing the environment variable by typing 'export OPTINIST_DIR="your_saving_dir"' before launching.
+Also, you can quickly change studio_DIR by changing the environment variable by typing 'export studio_DIR="your_saving_dir"' before launching.

 #### about the assumed data shape
 eta, cca, correlation, cross_correlation, granger, glm, lda, and svm assume the input neural data shape is frames x cells matrix.
 Because the output of CaImAn and Suite2P on the pipeline is cell x frames, the default setting for neural data for these analyses is set to transpose.